 One of the three main theatrical systems in the world

-Filled with many aspects of Chinese cultural, Peking opera presents the audience with an encyclopedia of Chinese culture.
-Its repertoire includes historical plays, comedies, tragedies and farces.
-Many historical events are adapted into the plays, which in the past were an important primer on history and ethical principles for poorly educated common people.
+Filled with many aspects of Chinese culture, Peking opera presents the audience with an encyclopedia of Chinese culture.
+Its repertoire includes historical plays, comedies, tragedies, and farces.
+Many historical events are adapted into the plays, which in the past were an important primer on the history and ethical principles for poorly educated common people.

-Roles - how to figure out role's identity the moment they appear on the stage
+Roles - how to figure out the role's identity the moment they appear on the stage

 Facial Makeup - how to tell good from evil

 The facial makeup of Peking (Beijing) Opera highlights and exaggerates the principal features of the characters.
 One major characteristic of Peking (Beijing) Opera is the colors painted on the face of a character.
 It is vital to the understanding of a play.
 This is a feature unique to Chinese opera.

 The main performing skills of Peking (Beijing) Opera consist of singing, speaking, acting, and martial arts.
 The operatic dialogues and monologues are recited in the Beijing dialect, and some of the words are pronounced in a special fashion, unique to Peking (Beijing) opera.
 That is why every Peking Opera performance is accompanied by subtitles in Chinese, and English.

 Performers, in addition to singing, use well-established movements, such as smoothing a beard, adjusting a hat, jerking a sleeve, or raising a foot, to express certain emotions and meaning.
 Opening a door, walking at night, rowing a boat, eating, drinking, and the like are all demonstrated by the stylized movements of the actors and actresses.
 Performers also use their eyes and facial expressions to convey specific meanings.